sandraguiar0-bit/Data-analytics-Portfolio/README.md

 # Data Analytics Portfolio - Sandra Aguiar

 Welcome to my data analytics portfolio!
-This repository showcases my main projects in data analysis since my very first project in 2024; all of the projects are related to finance and economics and were conceived using Python and Excel, and were written in french.
+This repository showcases my main projects in data analysis since my very first project in 2024.
+All projects focus on financial and socio-economic analysis using tools such as Excel, Python, and VBA, and were originally written in French.

 ## Tools & Skills
 - Financial Data Analysis
 - Socio-economic data analysis
 - Statistical Analysis
+- Data Visualization
+- Excel (VBA)
+- Python (Google Colab)

 ---